dherault/serverless-offline/README.md

 Custom authorizers with authentication header (`Auth` header is the default header name) are supported.
 Query string authentication is not yet supported.

-wss:// are currently not supported.
+wss:// is currently not yet supported.

 ## Usage with Webpack